-While I feel very lucky to wake up in my new Portuguese home, it took more than good luck to get me here.
-It was the process leading up to my purchase that did it.
+While I feel lucky to wake up in my new Portuguese home, it took more than good luck to get me here.
+It was the calculated process leading up to my purchase that did.

-Knowing this, I caution all potential foreign investors to roll up your sleeves and dig into your homework beforeyou start looking at properties.
+Having already been through this procedure, I caution all potential foreign investors to roll up your sleeves and do your homework before starting to look at properties.

 Familiarize yourself with Portuguese law and governance, especially pertaining to real estate.
-International “White List” treaties, the application of property and income taxes, and fiscal responsibilities may factor into your future.
-Remember that the “beach and café vacation” you fell in love with isn’t the daily reality experienced by most Portuguese home owners.
+International “White List” treaties, the application of property and income taxes, and fiscal responsibilities may factor into your decision.
+Remember that the “beach and café vacation” you fell in love with isn’t the daily reality experienced by most Portuguese homeowners.